 I admire some food photographers and bloggers (like amazing Tieghan from Halfbaked harvest blog or equally amazing Izy from Top with cinnamon blog) that already from their very young age (like before turning 20!!!) knew exactly what they wanted to do and started their food photography/blogging journey.

 After that straightforward answer, immediately followed the doubt, the fear, the lack of confidence.
-And all the questions like “I’m over 30, isn’t it too late to learn a new skill?”, “but photography is so technical and I am so not technical person, how can I learn that?”, “but we are living in the middle of the Central-Asian steppe, how can I possibly learn photography here?” and so on…you get the picture.
+And all the questions like “I’m over 30, isn’t it too late to learn a new skill?”, “but photography is so technical and I am so not technical person, how can I learn that?”, “but I am living in the middle of the Central-Asian steppe, how can I possibly learn photography here?” and so on… you get the picture.

 So to finish this story and as I continue my journey, I just want to say to each and every one of you that are following me on this blog and my social media pages, thank you, thank you, thank you!
 Every kind comment, message and like means a lot to me. 🙂